altimmons/LangNotes/Linux/LinuxQuickNotes.md

-Fetch sent and received HTTPS POST status, API response payload from the local host host www.someapp.org Use the ‘host’ command to test DNS name resolution; you might need to run ‘yum -y install bind-utils’ for this command to work.
+Fetch sent and received HTTPS POST status, API response payload from the local host host www.someapp.org Use the `host` command to test DNS name resolution; you might need to run `yum -y install bind-utils` for this command to work.

 ## VIM